ignite/cli/docs/guide/install.md

 - Verify the prerequisites.
 - To setup a local development environment, install Ignite CLI locally on your computer.
 - Install Ignite CLI by fetching the binary using cURL or by building from source.
 - The latest version is installed by default.
-You can install previous versions of the precompiled `ignite` binary.
+You can also install previous versions of the precompiled `ignite` binary.
 - Stop the chain and remove existing versions before installing a new version.